Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 }
 ```
-The message "LinkWithoutTitleMessage" is a key that needs to be internationalized to be rendered in the Tanaguru web-app interface (see How to internationalize the messages thrown by a test).

 You need to perform more complex selection?
 The `SimpleElementSelector` is based on [Jsoup](http://jsoup.org) and its powerfull CSS (or jquery) like selector syntax to find matching elements.
 Have a look to the [Jsoup selector-syntax description page](http://jsoup.org/cookbook/extracting-data/selector-syntax) to know more about what you can do.